Laudato Si’ Week 16-24 May: Join in now: & – What is Laudato Si’?

 We spiritual people have much to contribute.

-In this country, the Bishops Conference has released a series of Global Healing and Global Caring films on YouTube;
+In this country, the Catholic Bishops Conference has released a series of Global Healing and Global Caring films on YouTube;

 in nearly every diocese there are parishes with groups working towards obtaining a CAFOD LiveSimply award – similar to A Rocha’s eco church award.